All Products

 Note

-• Canary rule priority (from high to low): Header-based > Cookie-based > Weight-based.
+• The priority of canary rules is as follows (from high to low): Header-based > Cookie-based > Weight-based.

-Use cert-manager to apply for a free HTTPS certificate
+Use cert-manager to request a free HTTPS certificate

-cert-manager is an open source certificate management tool that provides and automatically renews HTTPS certificates in a cluster.
-The following example describes how to use cert-manager to obtain a free certificate and enable auto-renewal.
+cert-manager is an open source certificate management tool that provisions and automatically renews HTTPS certificates in a cluster.
+The following example describes how to use cert-manager to request and automatically renew a free certificate.

 Important

 cert-manager is an open source component.
-ACK does not provide maintenance for this component.
+ACK does not maintain this component.
 Use it with caution in production environments.

 1. Run the following command to deploy cert-manager.